 - They are listed in the Eligible dental services section in the schedule of benefits. - They are not carved out in these sections: - What are your eligible dental services? - What rules and limits apply to dental care? - What your plan doesn't cover exclusions.
-We refer to this section as "Exclusions". - They are not beyond any limits in the What rules and limits apply to dental care? section and the schedule of benefits.
+We refer to this section as "Exclusions". - They are not beyond any limits in the What rules and limits apply to dental care? section and the schedule of benefits

-Aetna's network of dental providers
+Aetna's contracted dental providers

-Aetna's network of dental providers is there to give you the care you need.
-You can find in-network providers and see important information about them most easily on our online provider directory.
+Aetna's contracting dental providers are there to give you the care you need.
+You can find contracting dental providers and see important information about them most easily on our online provider directory.
 Just log onto our self-service website.
+See the How to contact us for help section.